juliozarate5/lhh-exercise-1/README.md

 <img width="588" alt="Image" src="https://github.com/user-attachments/assets/ea9840fc-9eef-4a2d-b97b-eb1a2ebd56f5" />

-Note: You can open with a IDE; recomended IntelliJ & run Java Main class
+Note: You can open with a IDE; recomended IntelliJ then run Java Main class

 ## Credits